justnonamenoname/lifeticle/readme.md

 The theory is a direct consequence of the organism's structure.
-In researching the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (the issue is discussed in the section on the necessity of a consciousness carrier in fundamentality).
+In researching the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (see the section on the necessity of the carrier of consciousness).
 To disprove the theory, it is necessary, for example, to prove: that the streams for qualia do not converge on a single particle; that the influence of qualia on the brain is absent; that there are no particles remaining throughout life. that particles disappear at death; if we are in virtual reality; that the moment of death exists and undiscovered angels really arrive.